michaelxwang/michaelxwang.github.io/cat/tax/_posts/2025-04-26-qualified-mortgage-interest.md

 - 04/30/2024 - 09/01/2024: Both loans are active.
 - 09/01/2024 - 12/31/2024: Only the second loan is active (the first loan has been converted to rental use).

-During each period, we can calculate:

-- Beginning and ending balances for each loan by extrapolation, and then determine the average balance.
-- Interest prorated to each period based on the number of days in the period.
+During each period, we can calculate interest rate and interest of each loan based on the principal amount and numver of days in the period.

 For periods 1 and 3, we can calculate the qualified interest based on the average loan balance using the following equation: